-- POSist prompts you to reorder when you run out of supplies.
+- Posist prompts you to reorder when you run out of supplies.
 You can set a reorder level for each of your items.
 As soon as the ingredient reaches that level, a reminder email will be sent to you to re-order that ingredient in advance.
+Real-time alerts are beneficial in favorite items and perishable items that need to be restocked frequently.
 Such instances prevent the embarrassing situation of running out of supplies during operation hours.
-Real-time alerts are especially helpful in the case of favorite items and perishable items that need to be restocked frequently.
 Also, ordering when required helps avoid wastage.

 - Make sure that items are being used on a First in, First out (FIFO) basis.
 That is, use the older stock first.
 Only when the previous stock has been used up, use the newly purchased items to prevent wastage.

 3. Recipe Management and Costing

 Standardization and Management of Recipe are essential for proper inventory management as it helps in curbing food costs.
-In a standard recipe, the quantity of each ingredient to be used is specified; therefore the inventory management system can quickly judge the number of days the remaining stock will last.
+The quantity of each ingredient to be used is specified; therefore, the inventory management system can quickly judge the number of days the remaining stock will last.

 Feed in your recipes in the POS software to assess the usage of raw materials concerning sales.
 Recipe management leads to lower pilferage in the restaurant.
 For bigger chains, it helps to guarantee the taste of the dishes as the recipes will be the same across the outlets.

 You can also estimate how much preparing a dish would cost you with the help of a recipe costing feature.
-You have to feed in the recipe along with the portion of each ingredient, and the restaurant inventory management software gives you the food cost for that dish.
+You have to feed in the recipe and the portion of each ingredient, and the restaurant inventory management software gives you the food cost for that dish.
 Such detailed information further helps you decide the selling price of that product.
 Ideally, the food cost should be 30% of the menu price or selling price.
-Read pro tips to control restaurant food costs here.

 4. Central Kitchen Management